Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 This might have been called the Pye originally, but was the Magpie & Crown by 1722 (Y84).
 Still standing in 2008, it is now a free house.
 There are photos of it on pub web sites showing an exterior apparently unchanged from the 1930s.

+John Brunsden was the landlord in 1826, the Magpie and Crown was a Booking House for Stage Coaches.
 George Boxall was the landlord in 1839 and in 1841 his household of 9 included 3 coachmen and 2 male servants.
 In the 1844 Poor Rate records the occupier is G Boxall and owners J & H Sich.
 Confusingly the property is named the Magpie & Stump, a clerical error presumably.

 Griffith Humphreys had taken over by the time of the 1861 census, and in 1871 George Atkins employed 14 men, 2 boys and 2 women here.
-George is listed in 1874 and 1881; by 1890 Alfred Lawrence was the publican, in 1901 local man Charles S Nelms, who described his occupation as ‘waterman’ rather than ‘publican’.
-Joseph Howard 1913, Sidney Furmston 1920-1, Richard Henry Holt 1928 (whose great grandson, Roy England, has provided the 1920s/30s photo), William Frederick Griffiths 1933 and William Hale 1940 complete the picture to 1940.
+George is listed in 1874 and 1881; by 1890 Alfred Lawrence was the publican, in 1901 local man Charles S Nelms, who described his occupation as 'waterman' rather than 'publican'. he was succeeded by Edward Stagg (1907), William Sherwin (1911), Joseph Howard 1913, Sidney Furmston 1920-1, Richard Henry Holt 1928 (whose great grandson, Roy England, has provided the 1920s/30s photo), William Frederick Griffiths 1933 and William Hale 1940 complete the picture to 1940.

 Top